This course is intended for the individual looking to explore emergency services as an entry-level Emergency Medical Technician (EMT).

 - Are not currently under any disciplinary or enforcement action from another state EMS office or other recognized state or national healthcare provider licensing or certifying body.
 Personnel subject to these disciplinary or enforcement actions may be eligible for certification provided there have been no further disciplinary or enforcement actions for five years prior to application for certification in Virginia.

 - Have never been subject to a permanent revocation of license or certification by another state EMS office or recognized state or national healthcare provider licensing or certifying body.

 Classroom / Skills Lab

-Class will be on the following days: Tuesdays and Thursdays.
+They will be on the following days: Mondays, Wednesdays and some Saturdays

-Time for classes each day will be 9 a.m. to 5 p.m.
+- Time for classes on Saturdays will be 8 a.m. – 5 p.m.

-Students must be present for a minimum of eighty five percent (85% of the didactic and practical aspects of the course).
-However, failure to be present and successfully fulfill all skill and knowledge evaluations may still prohibit a student from course completion.
+Students are required to be present a minimum of eighty five percent (85% of the didactic and practical aspects) of the course.
+However, failure to be present and successfully fulfill all skill and knowledge evaluations may prohibit a student from course completion.